hectorpl/hectorpl/README.md

 ### Hi there, my name is Hector Perez 👋
+- 🔭 I’m currently working as a postdoctoral fellow at the University of Waterloo
+- 🌱 I’m currently learning python
+- 👯 I’m looking to collaborate on research projects
+- 🤔 I’m looking for help with machine learning algorithms for risk estimation and classification
+- 💬 Ask me about ...
+- 📫 How to reach me: hperez@uwaterloo.ca
+- 😄 Pronouns: he/him
 <!--
 **hectorpl/hectorpl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.